Colm1711/tweet_sentiment-_analyzer/README.md

 - Stock's name and ticker value are retrieved, this is then used to collect further data on company such as price, PE ratio, dividend paid.

-- This is then combined with polarity score, which is calcculted by mapping words against a trend of positive and negative words used in tweets from the public.
-If polarity is above 0 it is coinsidered positive, below zero is negative and exactly zero is negative.
+- This is then combined with polarity score, which is calculated by mapping words against a trend of positive and negative words used in tweets from the public.
+If the tweets sentiment polarity is above 0 it is coinsidered positive, if it is below zero it's negative and exactly zero is negative.

 - This is then dispplayed to user to help make decisions on what stock is trending above market value based on feedback from news and public on Twitter.